- 1 The mobile imperative for retail banks.

 Let’s start at the beginning: customer acquisition.
-Within three years, 87 percent of digital leaders anticipate mobile will be a major or primary source of new account origination, according to the “State of Digital Transformation” study.
-To drive prospects to their mobile websites, most banks currently use mobile search, social media, and display ads.
-But they stop short of letting customers enroll in accounts or apply for products on their smartphones, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark.”
+Within three years, 87 per cent of digital leaders anticipate mobile will be a major or primary source of new account origination, according to the “County of Digital Transformation” study.
+To drive prospects to their mobile websites, most banks currently use mobile search, social media and display ads.
+But they stop short of letting customers enrol in accounts or apply for products on their smartphones, according to Forrester’s “2016 Global Mobile Banking Functionality Benchmark.”

 See mobile as the source of new future accounts.

 87% indicated mobile will be an equal or higher source of new accounts in 3 years.

 Mobile will be a source equal to other options accounts.
 (27%)

 Mobile will be a major source, overtaking other channels in volume.
 (41%)